Pediatric ENT

 Laryngeal Cleft

 A laryngeal cleft is a defect of the larynx, which is the voice box.
-Symptoms of laryngeal cleft include nasal speech and difficulty swallowing solids.
-More severe cases of laryngeal cleft may result in respiratory issues such as asthma or even tracheotomy, where doctors create an opening in the neck to allow air into the lungs.
+Symptoms of laryngeal cleft include choking or cough when swallowing liquids.
+More severe cases of laryngeal cleft may result in respiratory issues such as asthma or recurrent pneumonia.

 Children with symptoms of a laryngeal cleft should see a pediatric ENT specialist for evaluation.